josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 ---

-## VI.
-OSINT Exercise — Tracking the Reflex
+## 🛰️ OSINT Exercise — Tracking the Reflex

 1. **Pick a silence.** Identify a topic or investigation that abruptly stalled.
 2. **Map actors.** Note who withdrew, who changed tone, and who appeared in their place.